Key Takeaways

 Oklahoma-Specific Legal Considerations for Delayed Injuries

 Oklahoma's legal framework creates specific considerations for accident victims with delayed symptoms.
-Under Oklahoma's modified comparative negligence system, governed by 23 O.S. § 13, the insurance company will try to minimize the connection between the accident and your delayed injuries as part of their strategy to shift fault onto you or deny your claim entirely.
+Under Oklahoma's modified comparative negligence system, governed by 23 O.S. §§ 13–14, the insurance company may try to minimize the connection between the accident and your delayed injuries as part of a fault or causation dispute.

-The "eggshell plaintiff" doctrine — which holds that defendants take plaintiffs as they find them, including pre-existing conditions — is particularly relevant for delayed injuries.
-If you have a pre-existing back condition that was manageable before the accident and becomes debilitating afterward, the at-fault driver is liable for the full extent of the aggravation, even if a perfectly healthy person might have recovered more quickly.
+The "eggshell plaintiff" doctrine - which generally means defendants take plaintiffs as they find them, including pre-existing conditions - can matter in delayed-injury cases.
+If you have a pre-existing back condition that was manageable before the accident and becomes worse afterward, the legal issue is often how much of the aggravation was caused by the crash.

-Oklahoma's statute of limitations gives you two years from the date of the accident to file a personal injury lawsuit.
-But waiting to discover injuries doesn't extend this clock.
-This is why prompt medical attention matters from both a health perspective and a legal one — if delayed symptoms don't appear until 18 months after the crash, you'll have very little time to investigate, build a case, and file suit.
+Oklahoma's statute of limitations generally gives you two years from the date of the accident to file a personal injury lawsuit.
+Waiting to discover injuries usually does not extend that clock.
+This is why prompt medical attention matters from both a health perspective and a legal one - if delayed symptoms do not appear until much later, there may be little time to investigate, build a case, and file suit.

-Finally, if you're dealing with delayed symptoms and the at-fault driver's insurance is already pushing back on your claim, understanding how much your car accident case might be worth requires knowing the full extent of your injuries.
-That's impossible to assess until you've reached maximum medical improvement — another reason why cutting the process short with a quick settlement is almost always a mistake.
+Finally, if you're dealing with delayed symptoms and the at-fault driver's insurance is already pushing back on your claim, understanding how much your car accident case might be worth requires a clearer picture of your diagnosis, treatment, prognosis, and recovery.
+Settling too early can be risky if you do not yet know the full medical picture.

 Frequently Asked Questions